signalstickers/signalstickers/README.md

 code.

 The stickers were added [by the community](https://github.com/signalstickers/signalstickers/graphs/contributors).
-The stickers from Telegram were ported by [@signal-stickers](https://github.com/signal-stickers).
+Most of stickers from Telegram were ported by [@signal-stickers](https://github.com/signal-stickers).

 ## License
 See [LICENSE.md](LICENSE.md).